canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 You will get the following output: `namespace/user123 labeled`.

-For more info on the label command check `Kubernetes labels <https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/>`_.
-For more info on Kubernetes namespaces for users see the `upstream docs on Multi-user isolation <https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/>`_.
+For more info on the label command, check `Kubernetes labels <https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/>`_.
+For more info on Kubernetes namespaces for users, see the `upstream docs on Multi-user isolation <https://www.kubeflow.org/docs/components/multi-tenancy/getting-started/>`_.

 Now go back to the Dashboard.
-From the left panel choose notebooks.
+From the left panel, choose notebooks.
 Select +New Notebook.

 At this point, we can name the notebook as we want, and choose the desired image and resource limits.
 For now, let's just keep things simple:

-1. For `Name` enter `test-notebook`.
+1. For `Name`, enter `test-notebook`.
-2. Expand the *Custom Notebook* section and for `image` select `kubeflownotebookswg/jupyter-tensorflow-full:v1.7.0`.
+2. Expand the *Custom Notebook* section and for `image`, select `kubeflownotebookswg/jupyter-tensorflow-full:v1.7.0`.

 Now, in order to allow our notebook server access to MLflow, we need to enable some special configuration options.
-Scroll down to `Data Volumes -> Advanced options` and from the `Configurations` drop down choose the following options:
+Scroll down to `Data Volumes -> Advanced options` and from the `Configurations` drop-down, choose the following options:

 1. Allow access to Kubeflow pipelines.
 2. Allow access to Minio.